 What is Spend Management?

-Spend management is a process of collecting, collating, maintaining, categorizing, and evaluating spend data with the aim to reduce procurement costs, improve efficiency, monitor and control workflows, and regulate compliance.
-Spend management affects and manages various activities across the procurement cycle such as requisition processing, budgeting, planning, supplier management, contract management, inventory management, sourcing, and product development.
-Every organization regardless of their size and type can refer to this comprehensive discussion on spend management; it can be consumed by all departments of an organization in various capacities.
-Download this whitepaper to understand the different elements of spend management and how to get the best out of a spend management activity.
+Spend management is a process of collecting, collating, maintaining, categorizing, and evaluating spend data to reduce procurement costs, improve efficiency, monitor and control workflows, and regulate compliance.
+Spend management affects and manages various activities across the procurement cycle.
+It includes requisition processing, budgeting, planning, supplier management, contract management, inventory management, sourcing, and product development.
+Every organization, regardless of their size and type, can refer to this comprehensive discussion on spend management across departments.
+Download this whitepaper to understand the different elements of spend management and how to optimize it.

 Outlining the Spend Management Process

 Sources of expenditure range across the procurement of goods and services.
 They include employee salaries, rent, utilities, licenses, advertising and marketing, insurance, training, etc. Sources of expenditure vary from business to business, depending on the nature of the business.
 Hence, spend management is an activity that every business must carry out uniquely.

 Although identification of sources of expenditure is necessary, plotting and identifying an exhaustive list of expenditure sources is a challenge.
 To help overcome this challenge, either automation at source eradicating duplication or a team of department heads can is the solution.
 A bird’s-eye view into the spend infrastructure should help identify overlooked savings opportunities.